 - A brochure for a place you love to visit

 - A take-out menu for your favorite restaurant

 - A printed screenshot of a text message or social media post

 - A quote you love written on a piece of paper

 - The instructions from your favorite board or card game

 All About Me Bag Checklist

-An all about me bag PDF can help students and parents understand the activity.
-This All About Me Bag Checklist includes instructions for making the me bag and a checklist where students can mark which types of items they've included.
-Use a troubleshooting guide if you need help using the checklist.
+All about me bag printable instructions can help students and parents understand the activity.
+This All About Me Bag Checklist includes directions for making the me bag and an area where students can mark which types of items they’ve included.
+Use a troubleshooting guide if you need help downloading the checklist.

 Make it All About You

 An about me bag is a fun way to show others who you are and what you like by summarizing the items in your bag.
 Choose items and topics that you’re comfortable sharing so you can have a positive experience rather than a stressful one.
 If your me bag is a personal statement about you, what items would you include?